wessenstam/kubernetes101/day1/day1.rst

 Deployment of a test pod
 ***************************************
-He runs the mentioned command **kubectl create deployment hello-minikube --image=k8s.gcr.io/echoserver:1.10** to get a pod deployed to the minikube environment.
+He runs the mentioned command ``kubectl create deployment hello-minikube --image=k8s.gcr.io/echoserver:1.10`` to get a pod deployed to the minikube environment.
 After he runs the command he wants to see the status of the pods.
-To do this he runs **kubectl get deployments** and sees that, after rerunning the command again, the deployment has the AVAILABLE (1/1) status and is READY (1/1)
+To do this he runs ``kubectl get deployments`` and sees that, after rerunning the command again, the deployment has the AVAILABLE (1/1) status and is READY (1/1)

 .. figure:: images/06.png

 "Ok so the pod is running...
 But how do I interact with that?"
-Reading on in the article, he reads that the port needs to be exposed to the outside world by using **kubectl expose deployment hello-minikube --type=NodePort --port=8080** he runs that command to see what happens.
+Reading on in the article, he reads that the port needs to be exposed to the outside world by using ``kubectl expose deployment hello-minikube --type=NodePort --port=8080`` he runs that command to see what happens.
-Then he runs **kubectl get pod**s to get the status of the pods running.
+Then he runs ``kubectl get pods`` to get the status of the pods running.

 .. figure:: images/07.png

-To see what this pod is doing he runs **minikube service hello-minikube --url** to get the url where the hello-world is running.
+To see what this pod is doing he runs ``minikube service hello-minikube --url`` to get the url where the hello-world is running.
 He then opens the URL he got from the command using a browser and sees some information..

 .. figure:: images/08.png